adaltas/node-csv-docs/src/md/parse/index.md

 The source code uses modern JavaScript features and run natively in Node 7.6+.
-For older browsers or older versions of Node, use the modules inside "./lib/es5".
+For older browsers or older versions of Node, use the modules inside "./lib/es5", i.e. `require("csv-parse")` will become `require("csv-parse/lib/es5")`.